docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_dev.md

 #Viewer or permalink

 Each document/part provides a permanent link where you see details of its latest revision.
-To get there, you should simply click on the title of the entity window.
+To get there, you should simply click on the title of the item window.

 {% image /assets/images/documentation/en/image22.png %}

-You can explore all properties of the entity as well as visualize their attached files.
+You can explore all properties of the item as well as visualize its attached files.
 The viewer supports a large number of formats: pdf, jpg, mp4, doc...
 Files not supported by the viewer will be downloaded.

 {% image /assets/images/documentation/en/image02.png "Document permalink"%}